ahstat/ahstat.github.io/_posts/2018-04-11-RNN-Keras-understanding-computations.md

 We compute $$W_y x_t + b_y$$ and obtain a three-dimensional vector.
 We finally apply the sigmoid function $$\sigma$$ to each component.

-In the previous example, we have:
+In the previous example, we have obtained:
 $$
 W_y = \begin{bmatrix}
 0.76 & 0.68 & 0.66 \\